SIsilicon/WorldEdit-BE-Docs/docs/usage/general/patterns.md

 ### Hand Pattern

 Want to quickly use a block without having to type it in?
 Use `#hand` to use the block in your main hand as your pattern.
 So if you were to hold sponge for instance, your pattern will contain sponge.

+## Gradients

+Gradients are a complex pattern type.
+To create a gradient, type the command `;gradient` followed by the name of the gradient, then patterns of your choice each separated with a space.
+For example, `;gradient nature stone dirt grass` will make a gradient called "nature" that transitions from stone to dirt then grass.

+!!!
+Tips

+    You can specify the gradient based on a selection by running `;gradient -s "name"`.
+The command will read the selection along its longest side like a gradient map.

+    You can also change how much the patterns fade into each other with the `-f` flag.
+For example `;gradient -f 0 test stone dirt` makes a gradient pattern called "test" of stone and dirt with a hard transition between the two.

+Once you have defined a gradient you can then use it in a pattern like so: `$gradient_name`.
+By default the gradient goes upward, but you can specify the direction by adding a dot followed by the direction.
+For example, `$gradient_name.north`.
+Only absolute directions are supported, so `left`, `right`, `forward` nor `back` can't be used.